 Resolving conflicts is important and there are various approaches to it.
-But the best approach to conflict resolution is negotiation.
+But the best approach to conflict resolution is a negotiation.

-Thus, negotiation can be defined as ‘a process by which two parties interact to resolve a conflict’.
+Thus, negotiation can be defined as ‘a process by which two parties interact to resolve conflict’.
 Negotiation is a process by which two or more individuals or groups having both common and conflicting goals state and discuss proposals for the specific terms of a possible agreement.

 J.l.
-Graham has defined negotiation as ‘a face to face decision making process between parties concerning a specific product’.
+Graham has defined negotiation as ‘a face to face decision-making process between parties concerning a specific product’.

-A negotiation is, thus, an interactive communication process that may take place whenever we want something from someone else or another person wants something from us.
+A negotiation is, thus, an interactive communication process that may take place whenever we want something from someone else or another person who wants something from us.

 Factors Influencing Negotiations

 The actual negotiation process depends on the following factors:

 (i) The goals and interests of the parties